FreeSpirit11/iss-overhead-notifier/README.md

 Before running the script, make sure to provide your email credentials (`MY_EMAIL` and `MY_PASSWORD`) and your location's latitude (`MY_LAT`) and longitude (`MY_LONG`).

+To find your latitude and longitude, you can use the website [latlong.net](https://www.latlong.net/).
+Enter your address or city name in the search bar, and the website will display the latitude and longitude coordinates.

 ## Prerequisites

 Make sure you have the `requests` library installed.
 If not, you can install it using pip: